 The waves at Pandawa is great for surfing and calm enough for kayaking.
 Surfing courses, like in Kuta, teach eager students from beginner to intermediate.
 At least try one – or two- between these water sports.
 Either chasing the waves with a surfboard or paddling around with a kayak, both are fun.

 Renting a canoe costs IDR 50k while a surfing lesson starts from IDR 100k.

 Pandawa Beach is also a good site to do sky sports.
 The high cliffs around make it possible.
 A nearby hill called Timbis is a favorite launch point for paragliding.

 Choose a tandem paragliding for visitors without prior flying experience.
 Accompany by reliable and professional pilots.
-There is no reason to worry about safety while enjoying the unforgettable view.
+There is no reason to worry about safety while enjoying an unforgettable view.

 The Last Seaweed Farm

 Before opened for tourism, Pandawa beach is a seaweed farm.
 Along the coasts, seaweed patches used to fill the blue coastline.
 Pandawa then grew into a commercial tourist site.
 Although seaweed farming here has not completely disappeared.
-The number farm is decreasing.
+The number of farms is decreasing.